cytoscape/cyjShiny/README.md

 nodeData$href <- paste0("http://www.google.com/search?q=Seinfeld%20", nodeData$name)

-network <- createCytoscapeNetwork(nodeData, edgeData)
+network <- createCytoscapeJsNetwork(nodeData, edgeData)

-output <- cytoscapeJsSimpleNetwork(network$nodes, network$edges, standAlone=TRUE)
-fileConn <- file("cytoscapeJsR_example.html")
-writeLines(output, fileConn)
-close(fileConn)
+cytoscapeJsSimpleNetwork(network$nodes, network$edges)
 ```

 ##Embedding in Shiny

 It is possible embed Cytoscape.js networks into [Shiny applications](http://shiny.rstudio.com/).
 The example in current GitHub repository shows a small network with proteins that interact with topoisomerase TOP1, as well as drugs that target the protein.
-The example has three controls, controls to: 1) change the edges shown, 2) change the layout of the shown network, and 3) add links to Google for each node.
-With all the files downloaded and in the directory with the server.R and ui.R files, the example can be run as follows:
+The example Shiny app can be run with the following commands and is stored in inst/examples.

 ```
 library(shiny)
-runApp()
+runShinyApp()
 ```

+CytoscapeJS possesses many options that are not all captured in the HTMLWidgets functionality; users can fork this repository and edit inst/htmlwidgets/rcytoscapejs.js The sample showcases the use tooltips (from "href" data column), usage of Cytoscape plugins (i.e. panzoom and qtip), returning values from click events on network.